CrouchingJahi/Pandaenomicon/functions/README.md

 * `npm install`
 * `npm run serve`

-## To Deploy
-To deploy these functions, you need to have your `firebase-tools` configured.
-Read [the Firebase documentation](https://firebase.google.com/docs/functions/get-started) to figure that stuff out.
-After you're all configured, use `npm run deploy`.

 ## Configuration
-To use these functions, you must create a file in the functions folder named `config.json` that contains which Google sheets to reference.
+To use these functions, you must create a file in the functions folder named `.runtimeconfig.json` that contains which Google sheets to reference.
 Make sure your sheets are formatted correctly, because I'm not accounting for cases where they're not.
+Firebasefunctions config doesn't support upper case letters, so remember use all lower case.

 ### Configuration Keys
 ```
 {
+  frontend: {
+    url: The location of your test frontend so that the backend can allow CORS from that page
+  },
+  gapis: {
-  apiKey    : Your API key from Google APIs
+    apikey    : Your API key from Google APIs
-  mainSheet : The ID of your main spreadsheet in Google Sheets
+    mainsheet : The ID of your main spreadsheet in Google Sheets
-  foodSheet : The ID of your food info spreadsheet in Google Sheets
+    foodsheet : The ID of your food info spreadsheet in Google Sheets
+  }
 }
 ```